aleksds/bates_galaxies_lab/README.md

 The code makes "postage stamp" visualizations of a galaxy in three different filters and then produces color-magntidue diagrams that show the relationship between flux in a given filter and the color measured with respect to an adjacent filter for all pixels in the postage stamps.
+The current version is set up to work for the galaxy J0905.

 # jr_*.py